Trump backlash could make 2018 a new 'Year of Women' for voters

 According to Erin Vilardi, the founder and CEO of VoteRunLead, the organization has seen "20 times exponential growth" in engagement and enthusiasm since the election — with the massive, global women's marches on Jan.
 21 in particular providing a vital motivating moment for the movement to achieve more gender parity in all levels of government.

 "The election was a shock to the system.
 The boon to the system was the women's march," Vilardi told NBC News.
-"That very visible outpouring of support from women and men has people saying, 'if this guy can run for president with no qualification, that I can definitely run for city council.'"
+"That very visible outpouring of support from women and men has people saying, 'If this guy can run for president with no qualification, then I can definitely run for city council.'"

 Currently, several of the sitting women in the Senate have been some of the most outspoken opponents of Trump and his agenda, whether it be New York Sen. Kirsten Gillibrand, who has opposed all of his Cabinet nominees, or Sen. Elizabeth Warren, who was recently silenced by her GOP colleagues for trying to read a letter from Coretta Scott King critical of Attorney General Jeff Sessions into the Senate record.